-In His discussion of the Parable of the Barren Fig Tree, Jesus does not attribute tragedy or accident directly to any person's sins as the Jews did—instead, He affirms the sinfulness of everyone.
-The more important factor is will we repent to avoid spiritual death?
+In the Parable of the Barren Fig Tree, Jesus does not attribute tragedy directly to any person's sins as the Jews did; instead, He affirms the sinfulness of everyone.

-Three times, the apostle James states unequivocably, 'Faith without works is dead!'
+Three times, James states, 'Faith without works is dead!'
 Here's how James' teaching agrees with and complements the teaching of Paul on justification.

 Jephthah's vow has been a bone of contention for centuries.
 Did he really sacrifice his daughter?
 What kind of man was Jephthah?